 Project WILD: Interdisciplinary, hands-on workshops for educators of K-12 students focusing on terrestrial and aquatic wildlife and ecosystems.
 Encourages problem-solving and decision-making skills concerning the environment.
 Scout leaders, youth group leaders, homeschoolers, and both formal and non-formal educators find the materials and workshop valuable.
 Hours spent may be used toward obtaining PDPs.
 For more information, call (508) 389-6310.

-Growing Up WILD: Exploring Nature with Young Children is an early childhood education activity guide that builds on children’s sense of wonder about nature and invites them to explore wildlife and the world around them.
-Through a wide range of activities and experiences, it provides a foundation for developing positive impressions about nature.
-For professional development workshop information call (508) 389-6310.
+Growing Up Wild: Exploring Nature with Young Children (ages 3-7 years) Professional development workshop for early childhood educators provides activities that build on children’s sense of wonder about nature and invites them to explore wildlife and the world around them.
+Educators experience a wide range of activities that provide a foundation for developing a child’s positive impression about nature.
+For information on attending or hosting a workshop, call (508) 389-6310.

 The traditions and values of hunting and our outdoor heritage were and are an integral part of sustaining our conservation ethic.
 However, changes in lifestyles, leisure time, family activities, and access to the outdoors present significant challenges to passing this heritage on to future generations.

 Young people today do not have the same opportunities to shoot or hunt as did the youth of a generation ago.
 The days of walking down the road to the nearby farm or woodlot to hunt after school are all but gone except in the most rural communities.
 Many youth growing up in urban or suburban communities do not have access to suitable hunting lands and many grow up in families that lack the outdoor skills and knowledge that they seek.
 Not only are opportunities for youth to learn and access open areas limited, but there are many competing options for ways to spend their limited leisure time including the internet, video games, organized sports and school activities.